clipos/src_platform_portage-derive/README.md

 The tool `portage-derive equalize` helps overcome this issue.

 Equalizing a Portage tree means two things:
-- only keep the latest ebuild (for each slot) which is visible to the given Portage profile;
+- only keep the best ebuilds (for each slot) which are visible to the given Portage profile;
 - using a stable naming convention to ease file tracking (and merging).

 This stable naming convention consists of identifying the best ebuild for each slot, starting from the latest (higher version), with a numbering independent from the version and the slot.